 ITOCHU Group is exposed to interest rate risk in both raising and using funds for investing, financing, and operating activities.
 Among interest insensitive assets, such as investment securities or fixed assets, the part acquired using floating interest loans is considered to be the interest mismatch amount exposed to interest rate risk.
 ITOCHU seeks to quantify the interest rate risk to control the fluctuation of gains and losses due to interest rate change properly.

-To be specific, using the Earnings at Risk (EaR) management method, ITOCHU periodically tracks and monitors the amount of influence on interest payments due to interest rate changes.
+In addition, ITOCHU Group periodically tracks interest rate trends and, using the Earnings at Risk (EaR), monitors the amount of influence on interest payments due to interest rate changes.
 However, interest rate trends could significantly affect the financial position and results of operations of ITOCHU Group.

 c) Commodity Price Risk